Women in Bowls Strategy

-Bowls Australia (BA) is taking steps towards readdressing the gender balance in bowls, with a Women in Bowls Working Party
+In 2020, Bowls Australia (BA) took the first steps towards readdressing the gender balance in bowls, with a Women in Bowls Working Party.

 Of the more than 690,000 bowls participants in 2019, less than 32 per cent were women.